billy-le/billyle.dev/src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md

 I have two variables - one that will keep track of non-`.md` files and another to store markdown files, respectfully called `stagedFiles` and `markdownFiles`.

-I split the data by new lines and then filter valid entries.
-Then for each item in the array, I test some conditions to check the file is `.md` or not.
+I split the data by new lines and then filtered valid entries.
+Then for each item in the array, I test some conditions to check whether the file is `.md` or not.

 If it is a markdown file, we want to check if it's not a `D` status.
-The "D" status here means that I untracked the file that is previously tracked by Git and I don't want to unstage those changes.
+The "D" status here means that I've untracked the file that was previously tracked by Git and I don't want to unstage those changes.

-If it not "D" then we push it the `markdownFiles`.
+If it is not "D" then we push it to the `markdownFiles`.

 ```typescript
 const stagedFiles: string[] = [];